-Overlooked importance of roof anchor
+The overlooked importance of the roof anchor

-When it comes to working at height, worker safety is of the utmost importance – and the OSHA mandates in place help to keep all of us safe.
 However, despite being so vital, these mandates are shockingly recent.
 Even in the 1970s, it had not yet been written into OSHA code law that any window washing or rooftop maintenance done on a building 7 stories or above requires fall protection safety anchors.

 Project Delays and Increased Costs